prolept/OxCode/README.md

 #### Linter

-Two basic errors checking are currently implemented :
+A basic linter rule is currently supported :

-- Check for new/delete.
 - Check for unused local variables.

 To run the linter,  right click an ox file, click `Show All Commands` and `OX Lint my code`.